coopcruise/coopcruise/README.md

   --debug
 ```

-For this example, `--auto_results_dir` writes to `results/SumoEnvCentralizedTau_merge_flow_percent_50_multi_lane_explore/`.
+For the above example, `--auto_results_dir` writes to `results/SumoEnvCentralizedTau_merge_flow_percent_50_multi_lane_explore/`.
 Aggregate the boundary-aware speed improvement against the human-driven runs in that directory:

 ```bash
 python simulation_analysis.py \